 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

 - Cultural issues

-Counselling fee is £43 per hour.
-Concessions are available - whatever your circumstances, please don't hesitate to get in touch.
+- Concessions are available - whatever your situation, please feel free to get in touch

 I also work as a specialist mentor at the University of East Anglia supporting students experiencing a wide range of mental health issues.